FFMS/ffms2/doc/ffms2-avisynth.md

  - **default**: probe for the best source module, i.e. choose automatically.
  - **lavf**: use libavformat.
  - **matroska**: use Haali's Matroska parser.
 Obviously only works for Matroska and WebM files.
- - **haalimpeg**: use Haali's DirectShow MPEG TS/PS parser.
-Only works if Haali Media Splitter is installed and only on MPEG TS/PS files (.ts/.m2ts/.mpg/.mpeg).
- - **haaliogg:** use Haali's DirectShow Ogg parser.
-As above, only works if Haali Media Splitter is installed, and only on Ogg files (.ogg/.ogm).

 You should only use this parameter if you know exactly what you're doing and exactly why you want to force another demuxer.